Skip to main content

 • Open Reduction/Internal Fixation: This type of surgery is performed beyond the 8 day mark after the injury has been sustained.
 After 8 days, the bones have already begun to heal, and in order to correct the deformity, the nasal bones need to be rebroken in a procedure known as an osteotomy.
 By breaking the nose in a controlled fashion, the nasal structure can be restored to its natural position.

-What is the recovery/followup like for Broken Nose Surgery?
+What is the Recovery and Follow-Up Like for Broken Nose Surgery?

 If you break your nose, it is important that you have a full and thorough evaluation by a specialist.
 Because of the trauma associated with breaking your nose, it is not uncommon that other injuries occur at the same time, such as head/brain injuries or fractures involving the facial bones (jaw, cheeks, orbit, or skull) or eye.
 Other complications which may occur as a consequence of a broken nose include: